 - Registration:The Program Director is the advisor for all graduate students.
 Students should contact the Program Director as early as possible to ensure they are registered in appropriate classes — Voice and email messages should include the student's name, phone number, email address, and times when the Program Director may contact the student.

-- Participation in Assessment Activities: 1.
-The School of Business and Management administers various assessment instruments throughout its programs.
+- Participation in Assessment Activities: The School of Business and Management administers various assessment instruments throughout its programs.
 Assessment activities may take the form of exams, exercises or surveys.
 Assessment data are used for quality control and program improvement.
-Many of the School's program improvement efforts are based on assessment results.
-However, assessment results are valid only when students give their serious participation and best effort.
 As such, students are required, as a condition of enrollment in any of the School's courses, to participate in assessment activities and to give their best and honest effort in all assessment exercises administered by the School.
-Assessment activities administered in a course are considered a course requirement that is no less important than attendance of mandatory residencies, homework or other exams.
-Students who do not complete assessment exercises may be required to repeat the exercise as a condition of passing the course.

 - School Communications: The School uses an email list to communicate important information such as announcements, changes in class times and course offerings, and new policies.
 School communiqués will be directed to the student email address provided by the College: